GPU Worker Nodes

 • Scale AI inference services

-We offer the following GPU options:
+We offer the following GPU options for creating node pools:

-GPU Configuration Slug Additional Information
+NVIDIA GPU Slug

 For multiple 8 GPU H100 worker nodes, we support high-speed networking between GPUs from different nodes.
 High speed communication uses 8x Mellanox 400GbE interfaces.
 To enable this, submit the H100 multi-node setup form.